onoi/remi/README.md

 	$filteredRecord
 )

-$pubMedFilteredHttpResponseParser->doFilterResponseFor( '19782018' );
+$pubMedFilteredHttpResponseParser->doFilterResponseById( '19782018' );
 ```
 The `FilteredHttpResponseParser` (implementing the `ResponseParser` interface) returns a
 simple `array` filtered from a REST response.

-`FilteredHttpResponseParser::doFilterResponseFor` is not expected to make any input validation (in terms of
+`FilteredHttpResponseParser::doFilterResponseById` is not expected to make any input validation (in terms of
 format or range) for the requested response therefore the implementing class is responsible for an appropriate
 validation process.